renhongcai/enhancements/keps/sig-instrumentation/20191028-metrics-stability-to-beta.md

 ## Post-Beta tasks

-These are related Post-GA tasks:
+These are related Post-Beta tasks:

-*
+* Turn off individual metric(should not require a new release of kubernetes in order to turn off a bad metric).
+* Introduce other functionality to stability framework if need be.(e.g. UntypedFunc, CounterFunc)

 ## Implementation History